Jump to page content

 Where possible, the drawings below are derived from industry material.
 However, they are all only approximations, as even industry drawings can be inaccurate and at times outright erroneous, and the basis for crossarm lengths is inconsistent (either to the centre of the conductor attachment point or to the end of the steelwork).
 In some instances, details such as bracing structure is taken from photographs and Google Street View imagery, and some drawings are entirely new work when no drawings are available.
 Some corrections have been made for apparent and verifiable errors in drawings, but some of these may be incorrect corrections.
 The drawings are however accurate enough for identification purposes.

 The exact design of each tower type also varies, either due to customisation during construction or subsequent modification.
-Many heavily modified towers exist that do not match any standard design, and terminal and junction towers tend to allow for a variety of crossarm configurations.
+Many heavily-modified towers exist that do not match any standard design, and terminal and junction towers tend to allow for a variety of crossarm configurations.

 As power lines are modified and diverted, old towers are removed and new towers added, and the new towers may be of a completely different series.
 If the towers on a line appear not to all be from the same series, this is quite likely to be the case.